 Whitman College Advisory Council for CTUIR Collaboration (WCACCC)

-Collaboration between Whitman College and the Confederated Tribes of the Umatilla Indian Reservation has taken many forms over the past decades, including experiential learning opportunities for Whitman students, trips to the Tamástslikt Cultural Center, arts workshops for youth of the CTUIR, and lectures and other educational programming provided by tribal members to the Whitman community.
+Collaboration between Whitman College and the Confederated Tribes of the Umatilla Indian Reservation has taken many forms over the past decades, including experiential learning opportunities for Whitman students, trips to the Tamástslikt Cultural Center, art workshops for youth of the CTUIR, and lectures and other educational programming provided by tribal members to the Whitman community.
 In 2015, the CTUIR requested that a memorandum of agreement be created to serve as a long-term guide for a partnership between Whitman College and the CTUIR.
-The memorandum was signed in May, 2017, and an advisory group was created to oversee Whitman's responsibilities in accordance with the memorandum.
+The memorandum was signed in May 2017, and an advisory group was created to oversee Whitman's responsibilities in accordance with the memorandum.

-The purpose of the Whitman College Advisory Council for Collaboration with the CTUIR (WCACCC) is to enable Whitman College to function as an effective long-term partner to the CTUIR on areas of common educational concern.
+The purpose of the Whitman College Advisory Council for Collaboration with the CTUIR (WCACCC) is to enable Whitman College to function as an effective long-term partner to the CTUIR in areas of common educational concern.
 The WCACCC shall be composed of administrators, staff, and faculty with knowledge of past collaborative initiatives with the CTUIR and with the capacity to communicate with a broad range of members of the campus community.
 At least one member of the President's Cabinet, one faculty member, and one student will be included in the advisory council.

 The current members are:

 - Cheysen Cabuyadao-Sipe '23, Chair, Indigenous People's Education and Culture Club (IPECC)

 - Kurt Hoffman, Professor of Physics and Chair of 2022-23 Climate Action workgroup

 - John Johnson, Vice President for Diversity and Inclusion

 Noah Leavitt, Director of the Career and Community Engagement Center